 Return on Equity = (Net Income/Sales) * (Sales/Assets) * (Assets/Shareholders’ Equity)

 - Assets/Shareholders’ Equity is financial leverage or equity multiplier.
-Or how best the funds has been used to generate the returns.
+Or how best the funds have been used to generate the returns.

 The above formula can be simply written as Net Income/Shareholders’ Equity, which is also the most commonly used formula of return on equity.
-But, the formula under the DuPont analysis is used for explaining the effect of different factors in the calculation of ROE.
+But, the formula under the DuPont analysis is used to explain the effect of different factors in calculating ROE.

 How to Calculate using Calculator?

 Enter the following figures into the DuPont analysis calculator for quickly calculating return on equity.

 The income of the company after paying off tax liability is its net income.
 This figure can be easily obtained from the statement of income and expenses.